carmenbianca/report-liferay/report.md

 Given the above context, the following steps must be designed:

-- Convert all files' headers to the new format in listing
+- Convert all first-party code files' headers to the new format in listing
   \ref{lst:liferay-header}.

 - Change the Source Formatter check to verify against the new format.